 So, what does it REALLY mean?

 -The assumption that we often make that an improvement in VO2max=improved performance is wrong (This is backed up by other studies too).
-So, why do some focus training on improving a parameter that (a) doesn’t change in elites and (b) doesn’t mean an improvement in performance?
+So, why does some training focus on improving a parameter that (a) doesn’t change in elites and (b) doesn’t mean an improvement in performance?

--Aerobic capacity and aerobic performance are NOT the same thing.
+-Aerobic capacity and aerobic performance are NOT the same things.

 -Individuals will respond differently to a similar stimulus based on their physiological and psychological makeup.
 It’s why fast twitch guys can improve threshold by doing short reps at 2mi-5k pace, while an endurance guy might need 30min total at half marathon kind of a pace.
 Or to tie it into a recent topic, its why some people need 10mi while others need 5 and 5.